 a Zone Protection profile will prevent a TCP session from being

-well-known three-way handshake, but instead uses a variation, such
+the well-known three-way handshake, but instead uses a variation,

-as a four-way or five-way split handshake or a simultaneous open.
+such as a four-way or five-way split handshake or a simultaneous

-sessions and all Layer 7 processes for split handshake and simultaneous
+handles sessions and all Layer 7 processes for split handshake and

 option.
 Nevertheless, the